mjwelchphd/GalaxyRevisited/README.md

 > **FIRST DRAFT**

 > This is a first draft.
 The README lacks CSS in the GitHub viewer because GitHub doesn't allow it, but the README will render correctly when viewed locally with a markdown viewer (like Marked2) after cloning the project.
+Be sure to choose the CSS file __"Galaxy"__ at the bottom of the Marked2 page.

-In the future, I'll be adding some more stuff (like authentication) to the project, but I wanted to get this up on GitHub so that people could learn from it.
+> In the future, I'll be adding some more stuff (like maybe replacing Fluent with Hummingbird) to the project.
+At the time of this writing, the project is running on AWS at __michaeljwelch.org__.

+>The login in the authentication section is __"admin"__ or __"root"__ and the password is __"secret"__.
+This is software for testing: don't ever use a simple password like __"secret"__ in production software.
+Your macOS will offer to generate a strong password like _syKxuw-muchis-higco1_.

 ## Contents